JonathanCamberos/Secure-UDP-SocketLevel-Banking-Application/README.md

      From the your current directory: <br />
      'source venv/bin/activate' <br />

-After Activating Virtual Environment, Install the necessary Libraries Make sure to install them while being active inside the virtual environment (venv) or you may break your OS
+After Activating Virtual Environment, Install the necessary Libraries  <br />
+Make sure to install them while being active inside the virtual environment (venv)  <br />
+or you may break your OS  <br />

   1. 'pip install cryptography'